maniospas/Blombly/docs/basics/iterables.md

 </pre>

-**Current implementations run purely in the CPU, but future BlomblyVM implementation will consider scheduling GPU operations via any supported CUDA.**

 ## Maps

 Maps contain transformations between iterable objects that match keys to values.
 Use any objects or non-error primitives as keys and values.
 For keys, numbers and strings keys are considered the same based on their value, whereas other data match only themselves.
 Maps implement member access and set operators.
 But they are also iterables that yield `key, value` pairs as lists of two entries.
 Pop from the frnt or back of the pair with the `|` notation to extract keys and values with concise syntax that retains